Is spread betting tax-free in the UK?

 That’s not all; spread betting is a leveraged product, so they wouldn’t have to pay the entire £7500 for the shares.
 If they were trading with a leverage ratio of 5:1, they would’ve only had to deposit £1500 to open the position.

-As mentioned above, trading with leverage can magnify profits but expose you to bigger losses if the trade goes against your prediction.
-It might be essential to look at the amount of capital you could afford to lose.
+Trading with leverage can magnify profits but expose a trader to bigger losses if the trade goes against their prediction.
+It might be essential to look at the amount of capital they could afford to lose.

 The markets are moving.